|LW.11120 / LW.10633

 No prerequisites or co-requisites.

 The Environmental Law Clinic program emphasizes environmental litigation and advocacy from the public interest point of view.
 Clinic participants will work under the supervision of attorneys at the Natural Resources Defense Council (NRDC).
 Approximately 12 to 15 hours of work per week is required.
 This is a one semester clinic that is offered in both the fall and the spring.
 Up to eight students per term are accepted for the clinic.
-Typical issues that students have worked on recently include: pollution from shale gas extraction, energy efficiency, protection of fisheries, policies related to New York food supplies, stormwater pollution, and environmental justice litigation.
+Typical issues that students have worked on recently include: pollution from shale gas extraction, energy efficiency, protection of fisheries and marine mammals, policies related to New York food supplies, harm from pesticide use, stormwater pollution, and conditions in New York City public housing.

 Applicants should submit their application, resume and transcript via the CAMS system.
 Applicants are interviewed at the NRDC's offices, 40 West 20th Street.
-Ms. Schuldiner will contact students to arrange an interview with either Professor Goldstein or Marks.
+Ms. Muratore will contact students to arrange an interview with either Professor Goldstein or Marks.
 While third-year students are preferred, second-year students will be considered.
-If you have any questions regarding the application process, please contact Ms. Schuldiner.
+If you have any questions regarding the application process, please contact Ms. Muratore.

-The Environmental Law Clinic also welcomes LL.M. enrollments and will consider taking one LLM student each semester, but does not specifically reserve space for LL.M.s.
-The application deadline for LL.M. students is July 14, 2014.
+The Environmental Law Clinic also welcomes LL.M. enrollments and will consider taking one LLM student each semester, but does not specifically reserve space for them.
+The application period for LL.M. students is July 1-15, 2015.
 (Please note there is a separate application form for LL.M. students.)

 Students are encouraged to speak with current and former Clinic students listed below: